Vita Christi: Influence on St Ignatius of Loyola

 This simple method of contemplation outlined by Ludolph and set out in Vita Christi, in many of his commentaries on the gospel stories that he chooses it can be argued influenced the Spiritual Exercises of St Ignatius of Loyola.
 Indeed, it is said that St Ignatius had desired to become a Carthusian after his pilgrimage to Jerusalem, but was dissuaded by a Carthusian Prior.
 To this day members of the Society of Jesus may enter a Charterhouse, and if a vocation there does not work out, they may return to the Society of Jesus without penalty.
 This closeness between the Carthusians and Jesuits is arguably due to the great influence of Ludolph of Saxony's De Vita Christi on the future founder of the Society of Jesus.

 Michael Foss is dismissive of the influence of Ludolph on the Exercises of St Ignatius, saying "The Exercises show a bit of Ludolph."
 Then, writing of St Ignatius, recovering from the cannon-ball wound at the Castle of Loyola, Foss says, "Bored, as only a man of action can be when driven to bed, he was driven by desperation to a few unappetising volumes that the Castle of Loyola offered.
 He found a Castilian translation of the long, worthy and popular Life of Christ by a certain Ludolph of Saxony, a 14th Century writer."
 More recently, Emily Ransom has argued for the centrality of the Vita for Ignatian spirituality, even going so far as to call the Exercises "a systematization of the affective method that Ignatius encountered in the Vita."
+Ludolph's importance to St. Ignatius is also explored by George Ganns, S.J., in his General Introduction to the volume of the Classics of Western Spirituality devoted to St. Ignatius, and is the subject of an article by Paul Shore, S. J.

 Modern Editions

 Father Henry James Coleridge, SJ, a grand-nephew of Samuel Taylor Coleridge, in his article of 1872, in the "Review of Famous Books" section of The Month, urges future translators of the Vita Christi to be cautious with the Folio edition published by Palme in 1865 since it is marred by poor punctuation, and based on a poor manuscript.

-The work has recently been translated into English from the Bodenstedt edition by Milton Walsh, and the final of four volumes appeared from Cistercian Publications in 2022.
+The entire work has been translated into English from the 1870 Rigollot edition by Milton Walsh, and the four volumes were published by Cistercian Publications, 2018-2022.
 Various portions of the work have been translated over the years.
 The meditations of the Hours of the Passion were translated by Henry James Coleridge in 1887.
 The Prologue was translated by Milton Walsh, and Walsh's translation of the Easter Meditations appeared in 2016 from Cistercian Publications The prayers have been translated twice: first, by H Kyneston in 1908, and second, by Sister Mary Immaculate Bodenstedt in 1973.